 “I believe in Spinoza’s God, who reveals himself in the lawful harmony of the world, not in a God who concerns himself with the fate and the doings of mankind.”

 What Einstein said, in a note to the philosopher Eric Gutkind, whose book Choose Life: The Biblical Call to Revolt Einstein was reviewing, was nearly as scathing as any contemporary critique of religion you might hear from Richard Dawkins, Sam Harris, or Christopher Hitchens.
-“The word God is for me,” Einstein wrote, “nothing more than the expression and product of human weakness, the Bible a collection of honorable, but still purely primitive, legends which are nevertheless pretty childish.
-No interpretation, no matter how subtle, can change this for me.”
+“The word God is for me,” Einstein wrote, “nothing more than the expression and product of human weakness, the Bible a collection of honorable, but still purely primitive, legends.* No interpretation, no matter how subtle, can change this for me.”

 It is no wonder why, for decades, Einstein’s views on religion became muddled in the popular imagination: The inconsistency is clear.
 Here, God means one thing; over there, another.
 Just going off his letter to Gutkind, Einstein appears to be an atheist.
 But read Einstein in other places and you find him directly declaring that he is not one.
 “I am not an Atheist,” he said in an interview published in 1930.
 “I do not know if I can define myself as a Pantheist.
 The problem involved is too vast for our limited minds.”
 Einstein was asked whether he was a pantheist.
 The rest of his response is worth quoting in full: